sup2232/solvedlimbic-system/README.md

 H₄ (Limbic Resonance & Altered States): Collective synchrony and shared altered states (dreams, NDEs, psychedelics) are manifestations of limbic resonance, occurring when external symbolic frequency drops, unmasking universal spectral archetypes.
-H₅ (AI Super-Stimuli & Emotional Cryptography): AI acts as a hyper-accelerated super-stimulus producer, necessitating the evolution of "emotional cryptography" as a human defense mechanism against algorithmic limbic hijacking.

 The Neuro-Semiotic Foundations of Art and Verisimilitude